Health and Safety on returning to work

 Your employer has a legal duty to protect and safeguard your welfare and health and safety.
-See blog on COVID-19 and your employment rights for an overview of your employers obligations.
 This includes a duty to ensure that the working environment is safe.

 See Legal Rights and Returning to Work: Coronavirus